EllieNakamura/EllieNakamura/ABOUTME.md

 Hello!
 I'm Ellie, an Information Systems student.  👨‍💻

-- 🌱 Learning Python and web development.
+- 🌱 Learning Python,HTML,CSS and Javascript and others web development stuffs.
 - 🧟‍♀️ Crafting chimeras, some dark magic spells and other abominable things as a method of learning front-end development.

 ## Contact